LamentXU123/cve/UUID.md

                         clock_seq_hi_variant, clock_seq_low, node), version=1)
 ```

-If the `clock_seq` attribute is known by the attackers, they could just simply launch a "sandwhich attack" to predict the next UUID generated.(reference: https://book.hacktricks.wiki/zh/pentesting-web/uuid-insecurities.html)
+If the `clock_seq` attribute is known by attackers, they could just simply launch a "sandwhich attack" to predict the next UUID generated.(reference: https://book.hacktricks.wiki/zh/pentesting-web/uuid-insecurities.html)

+The logic of generating clock_seq:

 ```
     if clock_seq is None: